 Alex Dimitrov’s first book of poems, Begging For It, is forthcoming from Four Way Books.
 He is the founder of Wilde Boys, a queer poetry salon in New York City.
 His poems have appeared in The Kenyon Review, American Poetry Review, Yale Review, Tin House, and Boston Review.
 He works at the Academy of American Poets and frequently writes for Poets &Writers magazine.

-Norman Dubie’s most recent collection of poems, The Volcano, was published by Copper Canyon Press in November 2010.
+Norman Dubie's most recent collection of poems, The Quotations of Bone, is published by Copper Canyon Press and just won the 2016 Griffin International Poetry Prize.
+He lives and teaches in Tempe, Arizona.

 Luke Gullickson is a composer, pianist, and guitarist whose aesthetic embraces classical and new concert music, jazz/improvisational styles, post-rock, and acoustic music.
 Luke writes concert music under his own name, releases hybrid-genre instrumental albums as Lake of Five Oceans, and plays and records indie-folk music as Golconda.
 In all categories, he takes great inspiration from the interpersonal energy of informal music-making as well as travel, the outdoors, and ideas of place.
 Luke studied at the University of Texas at Austin (MM), Illinois Wesleyan University (BA), and the Ecole Normale de Musique de Paris, and has been a resident artist at the Banff Centre for the Arts and Joshua Tree National Park.